 Heat the oven to 270C (250C fan)/gas nine+.
 Put the wakame in a bowl, add boiling water to cover, and go away to rehydrate.

-Prick the potatoes throughout with a fork, then microwave on high for 10 mins, turning them as soon as midway, until cooked through.
-Cut each potato into four wedges, fluffing up the flesh gently with a fork, and sprinkle each wedge with a pinch of salt and pepper.
+Prick the potatoes throughout with a fork, then microwave on high for 10 mins, turning them as soon as midway until cooked through.
+Cut each potato into four wedges, gently fluff the flesh with a fork, and sprinkle each wedge with a pinch of salt and pepper.

 While the potatoes are cooking, mix the peas, spinach, coriander, olive oil, a 3rd of a teaspoon of salt, and plenty of pepper in a large bowl.